-Lactation Accommodation Policy Background
+Lactation Accommodation Policy for the Workplace

 To assist the transition of women from maternity leave back to work following the birth of a child, lactation accommodation is provided.
-Lactation accommodation allows a nursing mother to express milk periodically during the work day.
+Lactation accommodation allows a nursing mother to express milk periodically during the workday.

 The American Academy of Pediatrics, long time advocates of breastfeeding, recently updated their research and findings of the beneficial impact of breastfeeding on the health of both the mother and the child.